Winfred-Mwendwa/Bootstrap/README.md

 ~This way, our radio buttons?check boxes will be evenly spread out across the page, regardless of how wide the screen resolution is.

 ~All textual input, textarea, and select elements with the class .form-control have a width of 100%.

+~Make sure your page is mobile responsvive using the container-fluid class ~The class 'well' creates  a visual sense of depth for columns

+~The class 'target' is used with JQuery selectors to select elements